gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/pivot_table.md

 const config = {
     columnSizing: {
         defaultWidth: "autoresizeAll",
-        growToFit: true
+        growToFit: true,
-    }
+    },
-}
+};
 ```

 **NOTES:**

-* This behavior is not applied to the [manually resized columns](#manual-resizing).
+- This behavior is not applied to the [manually resized columns](#manual-resizing).
 It is applied only to the columns that are **not** inside the `columnWidths` object.
-* If [auto resizing](#auto-resizing) is enabled, the columns are automatically resized to fit their content.
+- If [auto resizing](#auto-resizing) is enabled, the columns are automatically resized to fit their content.
 If these columns do not fit the screen, they will be resized to fill up the container.

 ### Resizing a column to a custom width